Bobby Tench: Legacy and death

+Matt Parker of Guitar World stated in the obituary he wrote about Tench in February 2024 that he was "a phenomenal vocalist" and recalled that his progressive vocals on the Jeff Beck Group's Rough and Ready album split critical opinion at the time of release.
+He also commented that Tench was an "adept guitarist".

-When writing about Tench joining the Jeff Beck Group the author Martin Power makes reference to him stating that "he was a first class singer".
-On the original release of The Jeff Beck Group's album Rough and Ready, Stephen Davis of Rolling Stone magazine wrote "Then comes [the track] Situation and a neat rocker called Short Business.
+When writing about Tench joining the Jeff Beck Group the author Martin Power in his book about Jeff Beck, makes reference to him stating that "he was a first class singer".
+On the original release of the Jeff Beck Group's album Rough and Ready, Stephen Davis of Rolling Stone magazine wrote "Then comes [the track] Situation and a neat rocker called Short Business.
 Vocalist Tench does a valiant job on both, considering the considerable handicap of being mixed down under the guitar.
 Tench has a fine, gravel voice and sometimes sounds like Felix Cavaliere.
 Trying to fill [Rod] Stewart's high heels is no mean feat and it's to Tench's credit that he carries himself well".

 A Beat publication which featured an article about the band Hummingbird's album We can't go on meeting like this, noted that Tench's voice had "surprising power and range used to the full" and of the band in which Tench also played lead guitar, the music magazine Gramophone commented that "the members of Hummingbird are the cream of British session musicians, more acclimatised than most to playing rock at all intellectual levels".

+In her review of The Linda Lewis album Fathoms Deep, Amy Hanson described Tench and other musicians who played on the album as "R&B masters".

-In 2008 Doug Collett reviewed Van Morrison's re-mastered Wavelength album (2008) for the online magazine allabout jazz.com and mentioned Tench's guitar solo on the title track, stating that he "imbued his fast fingered guitar solo with all the joy of singing".
-Later rocktrain.net also commented on Tench's guitar solo on the same recording stating that "of particular note is the zinging, joyous lead guitar of Bobby Tench.
-His concise solo at mid-song is uplifting, bending notes every which way while displaying a special adeptness at speed noodling.
-It is truly pleasurable" and on the blog site "The Immortal Jukebox" Thom Hickey reflected on a live performance from the same period, noting that "Bobby Tench played gorgeous spiky guitar fills".
+In 2008 Doug Collett reviewed Van Morrison's re-mastered Wavelength album (2008) for the online magazine allabout jazz.com and enthused about Tench's guitar solo on the title track, which gave an indication of why he was a respected guitarist, stating that he "imbued his fast fingered guitar solo with all the joy of singing".